 Working remotely has become far more mainstream in the last few years

 With the COVID-19 pandemic in full flow the numbers of people working remotely has mushroomed.
 The pandemic has demonstrated to many employers that remote work is not only viable but offers the opportunity to make significant costs savings while also increasing staff satisfaction and retention.
 With a surge in unemployment looking inevitable, it’s important that employees know how to seek out every possibility for potential work.
-As long as you have saleable skills, it isn’t difficult to find a remote job and earn a good living as a remote worker.
+As long as you have saleable skills, it isn’t difficult to find a good remote job and earn a decent living as a remote worker.

 So how do you find a remote job?

 There are a variety of ways you can work remotely.
 The first for many people is with their existing employer who may offer the opportunity to work from home for some or all of the week.
-This is far easier to achieve than it used to be with the pandemic having removed many of the insecurities that employers used to feel about loss of control with people working away from the office.
+This is far easier to achieve than it used to be, with the pandemic having removed many of the insecurities that employers used to feel about loss of control with people working away from the office.

 If you’re looking for a new role, while not many years ago this might have been seen as an odd question to ask at an interview, don’t be afraid to ask a potential new employer what their policy is on working from home.
 You’ll usually be met with a constructive response.
 Some big employers even before the pandemic positively encouraged employees to work from home.
 It keeps their overheads low and may also fit in with what they’re trying to sell to their customers.
 My history with remote work goes back 15 years and in those early days I talked to both IBM and BT who were enthusiastically embracing it.
 This was the way they saw things going and were positioning themselves to learn lessons from their own experiences which would help them market solutions to their customers.

-The other main routes to find a remote job are running your own business from home or to look directly for remote roles through the many websites and agencies advertising them.
+The other main routes to find a good remote job are running your own business from home or to look directly for remote roles through the many websites and agencies advertising them.

 There is little doubt that after the experience of the COVID-19 epidemic, remote working opportunities will rocket.
 As a very small example, I’ve been attending a French conversational class for a couple of years.
 It’s run by a teacher who leads a number of classes on different days and in locations within a 20-mile radius.
 During the COVID-19 lockdown the group has gone online and started using Zoom.
 This has worked very well and suddenly, with its geographic limitations removed, started attracting members from much further afield.
 She also runs Spanish conversational classes and has attracted two British participants who live in Spain who want to improve their language skills.
 Suddenly almost by accident, the owner has transformed a local business into an internet one and all of the potential growth opportunities that might lead to.